-The Maintenance Booklet describes all the necessary maintenance work which should be performed at re-gular intervals.
+The Maintenance Booklet describes all the necessary maintenance work which should be performed at requiar intervals.

-Always have the Maintenance Booklet with you when you take the vehicle to a MERCEDES-BENZ dealer for service.
+Always have the Maintenance Booklet with you when you take the vehicle to your authorized MERCEDES-BENZ dealer for service.
 The Service Advisor will record each service.